MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-kusto.md

 ---
 # Integrate the Monaco Editor with Kusto Query Language support directly in your app

 Azure Data Explorer [Monaco Editor](https://microsoft.github.io/monaco-editor) with Kusto query support (*monaco-kusto*) can be directly integrated into your app.
 Integrating *monaco-kusto* into your app offers you an editing experience such as completion, colorization, refactoring, renaming, and go-to-definition.
-It requires you to build a solution for authentication, query execution, result display, and schema exploration, but offers you full flexibility to fashion the user experience that fits your needs.
+It requires you to build a solution for authentication, query execution, result display, and schema exploration.
+It offers you full flexibility to fashion the user experience that fits your needs.

 In this article, you'll learn how to integrate *monaco-kusto* into your app.
 The package is available on [GitHub](https://github.com/Azure/monaco-kusto) and on *npm*.